 The Belgian credit cards market has been profitable, albeit modestly, across all years under review.
-According to VFR's profit pool model, pre-tax profits fluctuated between 2014 and 2019.
+According to AAR's profit pool model, pre-tax profits fluctuated between 2014 and 2019.

 Three major international networks are represented in Belgium's credit cards market: Visa, Mastercard and American Express.
 Mastercard has overtaken Visa as the largest network in recent years.

 Key Retail Banks and Issuers

 Belgium has a well-developed banking and service infrastructure, although ATM coverage has decreased by 28% since 2014.
 POS terminal density improved by 28% during the same period.

 Acquiring and Processing

 Worldline dominates merchant acquiring in Belgium, with an estimated 121,000 merchant accounts in 2020 (out of an estimated 167,823 merchant accounts).
 More acquirers have entered the market in recent years.

 Belgium is a market with mass international acceptance and cross-border shopping is second nature.
 Almost half of the country's online shoppers choose to buy from merchants based in other EU countries

 Regulatory and Markets Information